cabol/nebulex/guides/hooks.md

 dangerous at the same time, so you have to be careful.

-When we define a cache, we are able to override `pre_hooks/0` and `post_hooks/0` functions by providing ours.
-But there isn't better way to understand than with an example.
+When we define a cache, we are able to override `pre_hooks/0` and `post_hooks/0` functions by providing ours; these callbacks are defined by `Nebulex.Cache.Hook` behaviour.
+Let's check the example just below in order to understand better how it works.

 ## Logging Hooks Example